MapsPeople/docs/collections/_web/v4/guides/simple_map.md

 ```
 The `apikey` parameter contains your application's MapsIndoors API key.

-For IE11 it's critical to load the MapsIndoors SDK before the Google Maps API due to some conflicting polyfills.
+For IE11 it's critical to load the MapsIndoors SDK before the Google Maps API due to conflicting polyfills.

 ### Loading the Google Maps JavaScript API